williamfiset/Algorithms/README.md

 2) Add the algorithm implementation to com/williamfiset/algorithms/category/ as com/williamfiset/algorithms/category/Foo.java
 3) Add tests for Foo in javatests/com/williamfiset/algorithms/category/FooTest.java
 4) Edit the **build.gradle** file if you added a new category to the project.
-5) Test your algorithm thoroughly.
+5) Test your algorithm thoroughly (see testing section below)
 6) Send pull request for review :open_mouth:

 ### Testing